-Any mortgage for a property taxed as real estate must be recorded within 30 days after the closing date.
-The Lender must not wait to record the mortgage until after the rehabilitation is completed to accommodate changes in the loan amount.
+All loans for properties taxed as real estate must be secured with a mortgage which must be recorded within 30 days after the date of closing.
+The Lender may not wait to record the mortgage until after the rehabilitation is completed to accommodate changes in the loan amount.